 Document as Much as Possible

-If you can, take photos and video of the accident scene, the vehicles involved, where each is located, and any hazardous conditions that are present.
+If you can, take photos and video of the accident scene, the vehicles involved, where each is located, and any hazardous conditions present.
 Be sure to document the traffic and weather conditions as well.
-This evidence will help determine the issue of fault in a truck accident claim.
+This evidence will help determine the fault in a truck accident claim.

 Write down any statements made by those involved in the crash as well as any bystanders, and detail what you remember about the crash, what led up to it, and what took place after the collision.

-Also, be sure to obtain a copy of the police report for your records.
+Also, obtain a copy of the police report for your records.
 It will contain everyone’s contact information, a diagram of the accident scene, the officer’s findings, and a list of any citations that were handed out.